Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Fading Channels with AWGN

 \subsection{CSIR and CSIT Models}

 We study two classes of CSIR, as shown in Table~\ref{table:model-classes}.
 The first class has full (or ``perfect'') CSIR, by which we mean either $S_R=H$ or $S_R =H\sqrt{P(S_T)}$.
-The motivation for studying the latter case is that it models block fading channels with long blocks where the receiver estimates $H\sqrt{P(S_T)}$ using pilot symbols and the number of pilot symbols is much smaller than the block length~\cite{Caire-Shamai-IT99}.
-Moreover, for this case we achieve the upper bound \eqref{eq:Shannon-cap-SR-AWGN-UB}, see Proposition~\ref{proposition:part-CSIT2} below.
+The motivation for studying the latter case is that it models block fading channels with long blocks where the receiver estimates $H\sqrt{P(S_T)}$ using pilot symbols, and the number of pilot symbols is much smaller than the block length~\cite{Caire-Shamai-IT99}.
+Moreover, one achieves the upper bound \eqref{eq:Shannon-cap-SR-AWGN-UB}, see Proposition~\ref{proposition:part-CSIT2} below.